Skip to content

 # Auto-detects running Ollama on localhost:11434

-client = crp.Client(model="llama3.1")
+client = crp.SDKClient(provider="ollama", model="llama3.1")

-task_input="Review this function for security issues: ..."
+"Review this function for security issues: def add(a, b): return a + b",

 )

-Custom Ollama Server
+Custom Ollama server

 from crp.providers import OllamaAdapter

-client = Client(provider=OllamaAdapter(
+client = crp.SDKClient(provider=OllamaAdapter(

 base_url="http://192.168.1.100:11434", # Remote server